All Episodes

 Why don't you feel like you could denounce something like that?

-Are you so beholden to someone like Rush Limbaugh that you can't say that that's not the type of rhetoric when America's trying to come together and do something for the unemployment rate in your state of Indiana now 8.2%.
+Are you so beholden to someone like Rush Limbaugh that you can't say that that's not the type of rhetoric when America's trying to come together and do something for the unemployment rate in your state of Indiana, now 8.2%?

 Is that the type of rhetoric we need?

-I don't believe Rush Limbaugh's got a racist bone in his body, and if you're suggesting that his statement had a racist element to it, I I would commend you to uh, you know, uh a greater understanding of the positions that he's taken.
+And if you're suggesting that his statement had a racist element to it, I would commend you to a greater understanding of the positions that he's taken.

-He's a man that's about opportunity for all Americans, regardless of race, creed, or color, and I think that's why he's so admired and appreciated all across America.
+He's a man that's about opportunity for all Americans, regardless of race, creed, or color.

-We're grateful for that rush.
+We're grateful for that.

-Now, in both instances, you see how this is spread out through MS uh NBC, but that's just a great answer from Pence.
+Now, in both instances, you see how this is spread out through NBC.

 These guys are not backing down to these phony attempts.